1.Strengthen inspection of farmhouse land and speculative house trading

-To promote the reconstruction of urban unsafe and old buildings and improve residential safety and quality, the MOI issued the Statute for Expediting Reconstruction of Urban Unsafe and Old Buildings on May 10, 2017, providing tax incentives in the house tax and the land value tax, and increasing the willingness of the owners of legal buildings to participate in the reconstruction.
+To promote the reconstruction of urban unsafe and old buildings and improve residential safety and quality, the Statute for Expediting Reconstruction of Urban Unsafe and Old Buildings was enacted on May 10, 2017, providing tax incentives in the house tax and the land value tax, and increasing the willingness of the owners of legal buildings to participate in the reconstruction.

 II.
 Utilization of National Land

 1. Discontinuance of open tender for national land more than 500 ping

 Starting from October 20, 2009, the open tender of all national land not in public use under management of the National Property Administration(NPA) (both constructible or non-constructible land) has been discontinued, with the exception of lands collected to offset taxes.
 As clearly stated in Article 53 of the National Property Act, which was amended and promulgated on January 4, 2012, “Non-public use vacant house, land with no specific use and its area is less than 1,650 square meters shall be sold by public tendering by the National Property Administration, MOF.
 If its area is 1,650 square meters or more, it shall not be sold by public tendering.”

 2. Establishment of after-sale repurchase mechanism of national land